The best supplements for memory- foods and tasty treats too!

 Choline, associated with liver health and women’s health, also helps with the communication systems for cells within the brain and the rest of the body.
 It may also support the brain during aging and help prevent changes in brain chemistry that result in cognitive decline and failure.
 A major source of choline in the diet are eggs.
 Difficult to consume enough – see supplements for memory below.

-Supplements for memory with studies:
+Supplements to improve memory with studies:

 They are not absorbed, but the supplement alpha glyceral phosphatidyl choline (GPC) has been shown to increase neural transmission speed.
 It is also well absorbed and easily passes through the blood-brain barrier.
 GPC is a well-proven supplement for memory, concentration, speed of thought and even brain protection.
 I love this supplement and take 4 daily even though “maintenance” is supposedly 2 per day.
 It amps up “everything taking brain juice, ” and I find it helps concentration immensely.
 In fact, this is used in Europe as a prescription for Alzheimer’s and replaces the synthetic drugs.
 That, in my opinion, is always a good thing.